sbouaazzi/book/README.md

         ```

 ## Instructions
-_Prerequisites: Be sure to have the Go environment, MongoDB and Docker installed on the local machine in order for the project to run properly_
+_Prerequisites: Be sure to have the Go environment and Docker installed on the local machine in order for the project to run properly_

 In order to run this project from a docker container, please follow the following steps: